COVID: Was it premature to open German schools? | DW | 24.02.2021

 This week some students were allowed back to school.
-Most of them were happy to do so.
-But critics feel the resumption of classes as too risky — and say teachers should have been vaccinated first.
+Most of them were happy to go.
+But critics feel the resumption of classes is too risky — and say teachers should have been vaccinated first.

 One-way arrows on the floors of the corridors, calls over the intercom to maintain distance, smaller class groups: That's the new normal in the corona pandemic for students of the Friedrich-Ebert-Gymnasium in the western German city of Bonn.
 Those back at school belong to the classes doing state exams this year.
 They've been back at school for real since Monday, preparing for their graduation or intermediate exams.